umurronaa/house-price-prediction/README.md

 - Model comparison and selection
 - Prediction on new, synthetic house data

-# Authot
+# Author
-Developed by Umur Rona
+Developed by Umur Rona - umurmrona@gmail.com